pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add some code inside the new if/then code block to switch the `Player` sprite's costume to "player_left.png".
+Add some code inside the new if statement to switch the `Player` sprite's costume to `player_left.png`.

 {{< learner-task-help >}}